slackhq/compose-lints/docs/rules.md

 Callers of a component that takes a slot parameter have natural expectations about the lifecycle of that slot.
-Specifically, the slot should either be composed (invoked) exactly once, or not invoked at all.
+Specifically, the slot should either be composed (invoked) in exactly one place, or not invoked at all.
-Furthermore, if the slot is continuously composed, even if there are visual or structure changes inside the component, callers expect the internal state of the slot to be preserved.
+Even if there are visual or structure changes inside the component, callers expect the internal state of the slot to be preserved.

 Components should either use custom layouts to meet this expectation or `movableContentOf`.